erikwijmans/erikwijmans.github.io/content/publication/ai-habitat.md

 # Is this a selected publication? (true/false)
 selected = true
+selected_groups = ["3D Datasets and Fast Simulation for Embodied AI and Robotics"]

 # Projects (optional).
 #   Associate this publication with one or more of your projects.